In Short

 Opening an art gallery can be a great way to channel your love for artistic work.
 It allows you to connect with like-minded people and share your appreciation for artistic work with the general population.
-While being passionate about art is great, you must also consider the legal and commercial requirements of opening an art gallery.
-In this article, we set out four primary considerations to think about before opening an art gallery.
+However, beyond artistic appreciation, there are crucial legal and commercial aspects to consider.
+This article outlines four key considerations for aspiring gallery owners in Australia.

 Choose the location of your art gallery carefully.
 Various factors should be considered when selecting the location, including: